dmsi-io/gha-create-branches/README.md

   create-branches:
     runs-on: ubuntu-latest
     name: Create branch on ${{ matrix.repo }}
+    # limits trigger to only branches, skipping tags
+    if: github.ref_type == 'branch'
     strategy:
       matrix:
         # Add all repos that this repo depends on to run in kubernetes